sarojadhikari076/freshharvest-api/readme.md

-# FoodHarvest API
+# FreshHarvest API

 ## Introduction

-FoodHarvest API serves as the backend for the FoodHarvest platform, providing essential functionalities for managing users, products, carts, orders, and frequently asked questions (FAQs).
+FreshHarvest API serves as the backend for the FreshHarvest platform, providing essential functionalities for managing users, products, carts, orders, and frequently asked questions (FAQs).
 This API is built using Node.js and Express.js, with MongoDB as the database.
 It is written in TypeScript, offering type safety and better code organization.

 ## Features